-Atop the steep 14th-century Aracoeli staircase, this 6th-century Romanesque church marks the highest point of the Campidoglio.
-Its rich interior boasts several treasures including a wooden gilt ceiling, an impressive Cosmatesque floor and a series of 15th-century Pinturicchio frescoes illustrating the life of St Bernardine of Siena.
-Its main claim to fame, though, is a wooden baby Jesus that's thought to have healing powers.
+Atop the steep 124-step Aracoeli staircase, this 6th-century Romanesque church sits on the highest point of the Campidoglio.
+Its richly decorated interior boasts several treasures including a wooden gilt ceiling, an impressive Cosmatesque floor, and a series of 15th-century Pinturicchio frescoes illustrating the life of St Bernardino of Siena.
+Its chief claim to fame, though, is a wooden baby Jesus that's thought to have healing powers.

-The church sits on the site of the Roman temple to Juno Moneta and has long had an association with the nativity.
+The church sits on the site of the Roman temple to Juno Moneta and has long been associated with the nativity.
 According to legend, it was here that the Tiburtine Sybil told Augustus of the coming birth of Christ.